ivan-kleshnin/subjective-fullstack/README.md

 ### Folder Structure

 Must not be a dogma.
-Here's my typical stuff just for the reference
+Here's my typical stuff just for the reference:

 ```
-backend  // node app
-bin      // CLI scripts too big to fit for package.json
-common   // types, common helpers
-crons
-  hourly.js // one-structure-fits-all approach.
-Write your app code in project, not in crontabs
+backend/
+bin/
+common/
+crons/
+  hourly.js
-  daily.js  // ...
+  daily.js
   ...
+frontend/
+ignore/
+public/
+tests/
+```

+`backend/` – node app.
+Typically contains separate `app.js` (exports app) and `server.js` (serves app).

+`bin/` – CLI scripts too big to fit into `package.json`.

+`common/` – types, common helpers

+`crons/` – one-structure-fits-all approach.
+Write your app code in project, not in crontabs.

-frontend // browser app + styles + (non-content) images + fonts, etc
+`frontend/` – browser app + styles + (non-content) images + fonts, etc.

-ignore   // under ".gitignore".
+`ignore/` – under ".gitignore".
 I put random temporary stuff here like unfinished docs, etc.

-public   // better than "static" because: 1) reminds of security 2) "static" files will be in "src" as well
+`public/` – better than "static" because: 1) reminds of security 2) "static" files will be in "src" as well.

-tests    // better than "specs" (the latter is obscure)
+`tests/` – better than "specs" (the latter is obscure as app can have real, human-readable specs).
-```